CloudSecurityAlliance/Twitter-PlanB/README.md

 I strongly suggest you put your Mastodon name @username@service into your other social media profiles to aid discovery and verification.
 You can also link it, e.g. https://infosec.exchange/@kurtseifried

+## Facebook

+Set your Mastodon account in your "Bio"

+## LinkedIn

+Set your Mastodon account in your "Headline"

+## Slack

+Set your Mastodon account in your "Title" or "Name pronounciation"

 ## Twitter

-Set your Mastodon account in your name or Bio

-## Slack

-Set your Mastodon account in your Title or Name pronounciation
+Set your Mastodon account in your "Name" or "Bio"

 ## Website linking to your Mastodon profile